 Dog Walking Tips:

-10 Tips from a Professional Dog Walker
+10 Tips in 2020 from a Professional Dog Walker

 Being the great best friend that you are to your furry companion goes beyond feeding and grooming.
 Not only should fido get his or her fair share of potty breaks like any ol’ human would.
 There’s a bigger concern in the pet parent community and this article’s intent is to solve it by providing 10 tips to ensure a great dog walk.
 In this blog we get into dog walking tips for those dogs that constantly pulls on the leash, and answer the hot question: if you’re walking a dog for the first time and it refuses to let you clip on his leash you should…?